CodeVerse-GP/application-01/README.md

 # Getting Started with Create React App

-This application was created as a part of learning react.
+This application was created as a part of learning react

 ## Available Scripts